-STPNOC has appropriate interfaces between the QAP for identification and control of nonconforming materials, parts, or components and the non-QA Reporting Program to satisfy the requirements of 10 CFR 52, 10 CFR 50.55 and 10 CFR 21 during COL design and construction, as well as Design Certification Amendment activities (associated with the Aircraft Impact Amendment), and 10 CFR 21 during operations.
+Duke Energy Corporation has appropriate interfaces between the QAP for identification and control of nonconforming materials, parts, or components and the non-QA Reporting Program to satisfy the requirements of 10 CFR 52, 10 CFR 50.55(e) and/or 10 CFR 21 during COL design and construction and 10 CFR 21 during operations.

-In establishing measures for nonconforming materials, parts, or components, STPNOC commits to compliance with NQA-1-1994, Basic Requirement 15, and Supplement 15S-1.
+In establishing measures for nonconforming materials, parts, or components, Duke Energy Corporation commits to compliance with NQA-1-1994, Basic Requirement 15, and Supplement 15S-1.